 Note: 1: the release reduction is associated with the combined proposed measures for medical devices: the implementation of technical means to contain microplastics during the entire life-cycle of the medical devices and in vitro diagnostic medical device + associated provision of instructions for use and disposal.
+2: Options A and B are assumed to have the same effectiveness over the 20 year analytical period.

 The proposed restriction is considered to be proportionate to the risk.
 Its cost-effectiveness is similar to REACH restrictions that have been decided previously.
 Furthermore, the proposed restriction is considered affordable for the impacted supply chains.